Lee and Karen Duquette,

 tunnel mountain plaque

-Below: A sign in store while shopping in town - and Karen with a big stuffed moose.
+Below: A sign in a store while shopping in town - and Karen Duquette getting a hug from a big moose.

 silly sign in a store window